ymagoon/web3/drip/README.md

 ## Setup Autohydrater

 This code was specifically written to be as secure as possible, since signing transactions requires the use of a wallet's private key.
-It's imparative you follow use the encryption outlined in the code to best protect yourself in the event your computer is ever compomised.
+It's imparative you use the encryption outlined in the code to best protect yourself in the event your computer is ever compomised.

 1. Download [Python](https://www.python.org/downloads/) if you do not already have it.
 I was not able to get this code